 "I not know.
 I think of her.
-I tell priest help her but priest say Chinatown no can go, closed.
+I ask priest help her but priest say Chinatown no can go, closed.
 I pray to Virgin Mary for her.
 I pray for Mexican girl too."

 Wow, her red candles and prayers before the statue of the Blessed Virgin Mary were completely different than my assumed superstitious peasant ones.

 My respect and love of Mom leaped higher.

 Through the priest, she got work as a maid at the Sainte Claire Hotel and had a steady, if modest, income.
 Mom and Dad moved from one old farmhouse to another for cheap rent and supplemental farm income.
 She stayed with Dad as he rescued her and accepted Rickie.
 Her work and his gambling and carousing made more sense and why she never talked about her past or family.
 I better understood her fear of my getting pregnant before marriage and her never talking about sex.